Prevention and precancer

 Psychological profile: do you recognize yourself?

-• The habit of suppressing emotions, especially anger
+• Habit of suppressing emotions, especially anger

-• Internal prohibition on fear, sadness, anxiety
+• Inner ban on fear, sadness, anxiety

-• Excessive patience, "comfort", passivity, obedience
+• Excessive patience, "convenience," passivity, obedience

-• Depression, fatigue, apathy, adaptation problems
+• Depression, fatigue, apathy, problems with adaptation

 • Presence of neuroses, anxiety disorders, depression